-There are many questions an individual or a family has when it comes to Hospice for their loved one.
+There are many questions an individual or a family has when it comes to Hospice care for their loved one.
 Below are answers to a few of the more common questions about hospice services.
 It is likely you will have more questions and we are here to answer them all.
 To inquire, please fill out the form above.

 We provide informational visits and admissions 24 hours per day, 7 days a week.
 We can admit your loved one to hospice at any time (once we have a physician's order).

 Hospice care is typically covered by Medicaid, Medicare, Veterans' benefits and almost all private insurance policies.
 (No patient is denied care based on inability to pay or coverage status.)

 If your loved one has a life expectancy of six months or less, they are eligible for hospice services.
 It covers everything related to your loved one's terminal illness such as medications for comfort, a hospital bed, medical equipment for mobility and visits by hospice staff.
 The sooner your loved one enters hospice, the sooner they receive extra care and compassion from our hospice team.

 Your loved one can initially stay in hospice care for six months.
 After that, the hospice medical director or another hospice doctor needs to re-certify that they are still terminally ill.
 While it isn't common, some patients have stayed on hospice for more than a year.

 Our hospice care team surrounds each of our patients with care and support.
 They meet regularly to ensure seamless communication, to coordinate care and make certain that the family's needs are addressed.
 We work closely with patients' primary physicians to manage and coordinate pain, discomfort, medications, and care.

 We're available when your loved one needs us, whether that's during the middle of a weekday or on a weekend evening.

 Registered Nurses continually asses the patient and their family.
 They determine individual needs, help your loved one remain comfortable, coordinate additional team members and support the patient and family.
 They also teach family members care giving skills.